 Delaware hunting seasons generally begin in September and run through early February of the following year.
 Specific seasons, based on species and method of take, begin and end on different dates throughout the year.

-Full and detailed information on hunting seasons is found in the Delaware Hunting and Trapping Guide.
+Detailed information on hunting seasons is found in the Delaware Hunting and Trapping Guide.

 All migratory game bird hunters except crow hunters, including duck and goose hunters, also need a Federal Harvest Information Program (HIP) number, which can be obtained through the DNREC ePermitting system or by calling toll free 1-855-335-4868.